Men's Nipples Are Sensitive Too

 The condition can occur in all types of weather.
 Sweating during a run may increase the nipple irritation in warm weather and running in cold weather where the nipples are erect and the skin is contracted may also lead to increased irritation.
 Working and playing in cold weather may have the same effect.
 That is why it is called nipply weather.

-Remedies that may be helpful are the same actions listed under Chronic-Sustained plus:
+Remedies that may be helpful to avoid "runner's nipple" are the same actions listed under Chronic-Sustained plus:

 - Try different types of shirt materials.
 There is no “perfect” shirt or material that works for everyone.
 Finding your “perfect shirt” is more of an individual trial and error process to find what works rather than buying the newest popular shirt.
 For some men a tighter shirt that moves with the body will help their nipple issues, for others, this creates increased friction and causes increased issues.
 Tank tops and shirts provide different friction factors for nipples.
 It may be helpful to try different tank tops and shirts in different fabrics to determine what works best for you.